DavidChoi76/pysumma_alpha/README.md

 **pySUMMA is intended to provide**

- - Get and set model parameters (working)
+ - Get and set model parameters (in progress)
- - Run simulations (working)
+ - Run simulations (in progress)
- - Visualize outputs (working)
+ - Visualize outputs (in progress)
- - Automate model calibration or sensitivity studies (working)
+ - Automate model calibration or sensitivity studies (in progress)

 ## Installation and Usage